NNPDF/nnpdf/doc/sphinx/source/vp/plotting_format.md

 ### Transforming the result

-By default the y axis represents the central value and error.
-However it is possible to define a results_transform in the plotting file:
+By default the *y* axis represents the central value and error.
+However, it is possible to define a results_transform in the plotting file:

 ````